 Avalanche is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
-Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
+Avalanche is the first decentralized smart contracts platform built for the scale of global finance, with near-instant transaction finality.
 Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput without compromising decentralization.